-Of course your child has an opinion — and here’s how she learns to share it in writing!
-Opinion pieces will likely start with your child reading a couple of books and responding to what she’s learned.
-Your child should start her opinion piece by clearly introducing her topic, stating her opinion, and then giving multiple reasons to support her opinion.
-She should practice using linking words (e.g. because, therefore, since, for example) to connect her reasons to her opinion, and then end her writing with a conclusion.
+Of course your child has an opinion — and here’s how they learn to share it in writing!
+Opinion pieces will likely start with your child reading a couple of books and responding to what they’ve learned.
+Your child should start their opinion piece by clearly introducing the topic, stating their opinion, and then giving multiple reasons to support their opinion.
+Kids should practice using linking words (e.g. because, therefore, since, for example) to connect their reasons to their opinion, and then end their writing with a conclusion.

 3rd grade informative writing

 The purpose of informative writing is to convey facts and ideas clearly.
-After introducing his topic, your child should group related information into a few clear, well thought-out points.
-He should develop these points using facts, definitions, and details and using linking words (e.g. also, another, and, more, but) to connect his ideas within each point.
+After introducing their topic, kids should group related information into a few clear, well thought-out points.
+They should develop these points using facts, definitions, and details and using linking words (e.g. also, another, and, more, but) to connect their ideas within each point.
 Your child can also include illustrations when they may help make or clarify a point.
-Finally, he should end his work with a concluding sentence or two.
+Finally, kids should end their work with a concluding sentence or two.

 Can your 3rd grader write an informational essay?